nesi/support-docs/docs/Scientific_Computing/Supported_Applications/R.md

 ## NeSI Customisations

 - We patch the *snow* package so that there is no need to use RMPISNOW when using it over MPI.
 - Our most recent R environment modules set R\_LIBS\_USER to a path which includes the compiler toolchain, so for example *~/R/gimkl-2022a/4.2* rather than the usual default of *~/R/x86\_64-pc-linux-gnu-library/4.2*.

 ## Related environment modules

 We also have some environment modules which extend the base R ones with extra packages:

 - *R-Geo* with rgeos, rgdal and other geometric and geospatial packages based on the libraries GEOS, GDAL, PROJ and UDUNITS.
-    -   ``` sl
-        $ module load R-Geo/4.2.1-gimkl-2022a
+    - `$ module load R-Geo/4.2.1-gimkl-2022a `
-        ```
--   *R-bundle-Bioconductor* with many of the BioConductor suite of
+- *R-bundle-Bioconductor* with many of the BioConductor suite of packages.
-    packages.
-    -   ``` sl
-        $ module load R-bundle-Bioconductor/3.15-gimkl-2022a-R-4.2.1
+    - `$ module load R-bundle-Bioconductor/3.15-gimkl-2022a-R-4.2.1`
-        ```

 ## Examples